-Students who have not completed the thesis/applied project after registering for all the units of thesis work required for their major course of study will be routinely registered each subsequent semester for “thesis extension” until completion.
+Students who have not completed the thesis/applied project after registering for all the units of thesis work required for their major course of study, will be routinely registered each subsequent semester for “thesis extension” until completion.
 This action will add a thesis extension fee, generating a bill but no additional units.
 Automatic registration will continue each semester until the final grade has been posted by the thesis advisor.
 This process allows the students to remain registered in the university system for library resources, computer system, and other support services.

 The registration for the extension is automatic.
 However, if a student “opts out” of this option prior to completing thesis work, the course will be graded No Credit or F. For a student to opt back into the program to complete the thesis/applied project, the student is required to file a request for readmission and registration for the balance of units for the original required thesis course.
 In addition, the school/department makes a determination on the merits of the readmission request.
-If a balance exists in the student’s account, the payment of regular tuition and fees will be required prior to readmission.
+If a balance exits in the student’s account, the payment of regular tuition and fees will be required prior to readmission.

 Multiple Master’s Degrees